 The speakers themselves are pretty solid and feel really well made.
 The on/off switch is a latching push button switch, so it’s easy to check if the speaker is switched on or not.
 On the front panel, the volume up/down and mute/unmute buttons light up when they are touched.
 Interestingly, the front buttons are capacitive, which means they work just like an iPhone touch screen – using touch rather than pressure.

 Holding the volume buttons for more than 2 seconds is meant to skip a track when you use Bluetooth.
 However, when I tried this, nothing happened.
 The volume controls work absolutely fine when adjusting volume though.
 However, this is a feature I’d never use anyway.

 If you want to charge up the speakers relatively quickly, you can charge them using the USB cable and the mains adapter which should take up to 5 hours.
 You can also charge up the speakers using a computer via the USB port.
-The logo on the front of the speakers change from a red light to a green light when it’s fully charged.
+The logo on the front of the speakers changes from red light to a green light when it’s fully charged.

 In summary, the Solar Sound 2 offers a practical solution for wireless music.
 This gadget is perfect for listening to music on the beach, outside when dining al-fresco, on picnics, or even in the bathroom!
 The speakers are really simple to use, even when using Bluetooth.
-I was up and running within a few minutes, with music blasting out of the speakers whist I was sat downstairs, with the music being played upstairs!
-So it’s easy-to-use, practical, delivers on all counts of it’s specification (apart from the skip track buttons), and constructed to a very high standard.
+I was up and running within a few minutes, with music blasting out of the speakers whilst I was sat downstairs, with the music being played upstairs!
+So it’s easy-to-use, practical, delivers on all counts of its specification (apart from the skip track buttons), and constructed to a very high standard.